Jaspreetkohli72/JugnooCRM/project_documentation.md

 ---

+## 5. Debugging Architecture

+### 5.1 Runtime HUD (Heads Up Display)
+For advanced debugging, the application supports a runtime HUD injected via JavaScript.

+*   **Mechanism**: The HUD is injected into the DOM using `st.components.v1.html` or direct JS injection.
+*   **Purpose**:
+    *   **State Visualization**: Displays critical session state variables (e.g., current user, active client ID) overlaying the UI.
+    *   **Action Triggers**: Allows developers to trigger specific backend states or reset data without navigating the full UI.
+    *   **Console Logging**: Bridges Python-side events to the browser console for easier tracing.

+---

-## 5. Estimator Engine: Margin & Financial Modeling
+## 6. Estimator Engine: Margin & Financial Modeling

-### 5.1 Unit Normalization & Conversion Logic
+### 6.1 Unit Normalization & Conversion Logic

 The system normalizes all linear measurements to a base unit of **1.0** (equivalent to meters or pieces) before applying costs.
 This ensures that a user entering "10 feet" is charged correctly relative to the base rate defined in meters.